carpentries-incubator/machine-learning-novice-sklearn/episodes/03-classification.md

 For this lesson we will limit our dataset to only numerical values such as bill\_length, bill\_depth, flipper\_length, and body\_mass while we attempt to classify species.

 The above table contains multiple categorical objects such as species.
 If we attempt to include the other categorical fields, island and sex, we might hinder classification performance due to the complexity of the data.
+In addition, some variables may 'effectively' classify in a way that is not meaningful. s the penguin species are fairly geographically separated, including location might result in the classifier mostly just using location to identify the species.
+This is not helpful if we're trying to identify penguins that are out of place.

 ### Preprocessing our data